 To efficiently communicate your KPIs you'll need to translate the data into understandable visuals such as graphs and charts.
 Dashboards for Operational KPIs, or Reports for Strategic KPIs offer a convenient way to create, track and distribute your KPIs.

-When KPIs are used, their impact goes beyond our intention on monitoring our goals and reaching targets.
-KPIs also helps in measuring the people’s influence behavior and the results of other measures.
+When key performance indicators (KPIs) are used, their impact goes beyond our intention on monitoring our goals and reaching targets.
+KPI dashboards also helps in measuring people’s influence behavior and the results of other measures.
 These influences can be unexpected and undesirable, so we must either change them or choose another way to measure.
 When the measures are quite severe, you may also want to give these measure a trial period.
 You’d be wise to monitor the unintended consequences to find out how bad they really are, and how realistically you can mitigate them.